J.D. Davis Preview, Player Props: Giants vs. Braves

-On Friday, J.D.
-Davis (batting .114 in his past 10 games) and the San Francisco Giants play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 7:20 PM ET.
+The San Francisco Giants and J.D.
+Davis (.200 slugging percentage over his past 10 games, including one homer), battle starting pitcher Yonny Chirinos and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Rays.
+In his previous game he had a hitless performance (0-for-2) against the Braves.

 J.D.
 Davis Game Info & Props vs. the Braves